0franciscor/rcomp-21-22-de-g1/doc/sprint1/1201239/README.md

 ### Room 2.0.5

  - This room is responsible for housing the Consolidation Point which makes the Outlets on rooms 2.0.4,5,6 possible.
+ - The CP requires a 24 Port Fiber Optic Patch Panel, so that the Redundant connection to the HC can be successfully completed.
+It has a size of 1U.
  - The CP requires a 24 Port Cat7 Copper Patch Panel, which has a size of 1U.
  - Futureproofing the enclosure makes the total at 1.5*2U = 3U.